-Centennial Care does not cover amounts already paid when members have other sources of coverage that are legally liable.
-These may include private insurance, Medicare or other public programs.
+Centennial Care does not cover amounts already paid by other valid coverage or that would have been paid by Medicare as the primary carrier if you were entitled to Medicare, had applied for Medicare, and had claimed Medicare benefits.
 If you have any other health care coverage, you must let us know.

-Experimental, Investigational or Unproven Services
+Experimental, Investigational, or Unproven Services